salsa-rs/salsa/book/src/plumbing/db_lifetime.md

 dereferenced the address after the pointed-to memo was replaced.
 Authors of such abstractions must not derive `SalsaValue` unless their invariant remains valid across revisions.

-This retention guarantee is separate from equality. `PartialEq` tells Salsa whether a recreated tracked field changed; it does not prove that the field can be stored across revisions.

 ## Updating tracked struct fields across revisions

 ### The `XX`